About our staff

 My current research in European history is divided into two main areas.

-The first is a new project on the global history of Marxism, told through the lens of the Marxist historian Eric Hobsbawm.
+The first is a project on the global history of Marxism, told through the lens of the Marxist historian Eric Hobsbawm.
 This will result in a substantial intellectual biography to be published by Harvard University Press.
 The aim will be to situate Hobsbawm's life and work within twentieth-century European and global history, as well as explore his political and historical ideas.
 I want to bring out different aspects of his intellectual trajectory – from his interest in jazz to his commitment to Communism – and place these within a broader narrative of intellectual engagement, political responsibility and global thinking in the twentieth-century.
 Alongside this biographical project, I recently launched the Eric Hobsbawm Bibliography, which is the first comprehensive, text-searchable bibliography of Hobsbawm's published and unpublished works.

 The second is a continuation of my work on French political culture.
-This was the subject of my first monograph, entitled A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015) and my most recent book, France (Polity Press, 2020).
+This was the subject of both my first monograph, entitled A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015) and my most recent book, France (Polity Press, 2020).
 I am interested in different aspects of French political culture, especially those that relate to the meaning of the nation, the definition of the citizen, the reform of the state and the historiography of modern France.
-Contrary to the widely-held view that political participation and engagement have atrophied in France since the 1980s, I suggest that we need a more open and imaginative definition of politics in order to capture the complexity of contemporary political allegiances and debates.
+Contrary to the widely-held view that political participation and engagement have atrophied in France since the 1980s, I suggest in my work that we need a more open and imaginative definition of politics in order to capture the complexity of contemporary political allegiances and debates.

 In the summer of 2017, I was awarded a major AHRC Leadership Fellowship (£141,152) to pursue my work on Eric Hobsbawm.
 This will give me extended periods of research leave from 2017-2019 and allow me to undertake extensive fieldwork.
 This grant follows on from an earlier Carnegie Research Incentive Grant (2015-7) for the same project.